sOckhamSter/Pi5FanEnabler/Pi5FanEnabler/README.md

 Support is provided on the project's Github page

 # Operation
-Hit the start button and observe the logs.
+Disable Protection Mode First!
+Then hit the start button and observe the logs.
 You may uninstall the Add-On when complete.